-Exchange-traded funds (ETFs) are a kind of hybrid between a mutual fund and an individual security.
-They were developed in 1993 as a new way to invest in the securities of an index and since have become a popular investment option growing to $2.1 Trillion (as of March 2015, according to the Investment Company Institute).
-ETF shares represent a basket of stocks or bonds.
-The financial firm sponsoring the ETF compiles a portfolio of securities and places it into a specially structured account; in exchange, the firm receives a block of shares (similar to a fund’s shares) of equal value.
+An exchange-traded fund (ETF) is a pooled investment vehicle that is traded on a stock exchange—a hybrid between a mutual fund and an individual security, wherein the assets are similar to a mutual fund but can be bought or sold throughout the day on a stock exchange at a market-determined price like a stock.
+They were developed in 1993 as a new way to invest in the securities of an index and since have become a popular investment option in which trillions have been invested, according to the Investment Company Institute.
+The financial firm sponsoring the ETF compiles a portfolio of stock or bond securities and places it into a specially structured account; in exchange, the firm receives a block of shares (similar to a fund’s shares) of equal value.
 The firm then sells those shares in the form of a single security to investors on the open market.

 ETF shareholders are entitled to a proportionate amount of any income, capital gains, or losses realized by the underlying portfolio, the value of which is reflected in the ETF's share price.
 The share prices are linked to the value of the underlying portfolios.
 An ETF’s actual share price, however, is determined by market supply and demand, just like the price of an individual stock or bond.
 Therefore, an ETF's share price may vary somewhat from the market value of the securities in the portfolio.